ridvanuyn/Java-8-Stream-API-Kata-/README.md

-# java-streams-course
+# java-streams
-## Simply open pom.xml using Intellij and run tests
+## Simply open
+### This project changed for Java Streams API in JAVA 8 with Turkish Explanation